 I would be more outgoing.

 I would do exciting things in life that I’m afraid of now.
 I would sky dive, live in the wilderness, travel, bounty hunt, etc.

 I would probably go to school in a foreign country.
 It is something that I have always thought would be very difficult, but if I had the assurance that it wouldn’t be too hard and that I wouldn’t fail, I would really like to go through this experience.

 Elizabeth, Beachwood, OH

 I would tell the people in my grade that they need to grow up and stop saying things like “That’s so gay” or “That’s so retarded” and actually make those people realize the effect they have on others.
 That’s the kind of thing I would want to do, but sometimes I don’t say anything because I don’t want to start a scene.

 Carly, Fairfield, CT

 l would do everything.
-I am afraid of trying new things, whether it is food, meeting friends, or talking to someone I don’t know.
+I am afraid of trying new things, whether it is tasting a food, meeting friends, or talking to someone I don’t know.
 I like to stay in my comfort zone.
 In theory, I like adventure, but I stop myself from taking a risk because I am insecure.
 I’m afraid of what people might say if I do something out of character.